PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "So?
 We're still lost."

 "Yeah, we're lost, but we're not completely screwed.
-A solution exists," said Boltac holding up the finger.
+A solution exists," said Boltac holding up his finger.

 "And that is?"